 I had passed over 20 beaches in the past few days, but every new beach seemed to amaze me.
 Palshet was entirely deserted, with no hotel, hostel or homestay anywhere in its vicinity.
 A fleet of fishing boats was anchored just off the beach.
 The waves were so calm it felt like I could hear the entire bay breathe slowly.

 A few minutes later, I saw a few local kids walking towards the beach with a football and cricket bat.
 Extremely jealous of them and their playground, I went on towards Velaneshwar.

 The dirt road soon re-joined the highway, making the rest of the ride to Velaneshwar comfortable and smooth.
-Another big hill had to be climbed, and I climbed it quickly motivated by the fact that it was the last bit of riding for the day.
-A smooth downhill section later, I found myself directly on the main entrance to the Velaneshwar beach.
+Another big hill had to be climbed, and I climbed it quickly, motivated by the fact that it was the last bit of riding for the day.
+A smooth downhill section later, I found myself directly on the main entrance to Velaneshwar beach.

 After checking in, I spent the rest of the evening swimming in the sea.
 Due to the shape of the beach and the lack of rocks, I was able to venture much further into the water than elsewhere.
 It was the best way to relieve my sore muscles.

 Due to their affiliations with the temple, this homestay only served vegetarian fare.
 Managed at the time by a young boy and his grandmother, the food cooked by them filled my not only my stomach, but also my heart.
 Unfortunately, I didn’t get to try the famous modaks made by them.
 Just like every other place I had stayed at, I was the only guest.
 The three of us spent another couple of hours post dinner exchanging stories from our lives.

 Once again, I went to sleep under a starry sky, with only the sound of the waves in my ears.
 This was the only thing that remained constant on my journey.